vijaidjearam/blog/_posts/2021-11-15-Docker-glpi.md

 ---
 # Install Docker Engine on Ubuntu
 ## Set up the repository
-1.Update the apt package index and install packages to allow apt to use a repository over HTTPS:
+Update the apt package index and install packages to allow apt to use a repository over HTTPS:
 ```
     sudo apt-get update